 Already fairy tales tell gals that shoes are everything – just think of Cinderella.
 This post provides tips how to find and buy statement heels on a budget.

-- When you are in love with one of a kind shoes
+- When you are in love with statement shoes

-- Go for the highest quality you can afford
+- Buy the highest quality statement shoes you can afford

 - Tan plateau sandal meets bootie